NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_construct-mappings.rst

 of the objects, as if NetApp Snapshot copies did not exist.
 Meanwhile, the NetApp Snapshot version of the data remains completely stable.
-A NetApp Snapshot incurs no performance overhead; users can comfortably store up to 255 NetApp Snapshot copies per FlexVol volume, all of which are accessible as read-only and online versions of the data.
+A NetApp Snapshot incurs no performance overhead; users can comfortably store up to 255 NetApp Snapshot copies per FlexVol volume and 1023 per FlexGroup volume, all of which are accessible as read-only and online versions of the data.

 .. important::

-   Since NetApp Snapshots are taken at the FlexVol level, they can and are directly leveraged within an Manila context, as a user of Manila requests a snapshot be taken of a particular Manila share.
+   Since NetApp Snapshots are taken at the FlexVol/FlexGroup level, they can and are directly leveraged within an Manila context, as a user of Manila requests a snapshot be taken of a particular Manila share.